 WHAT PERSONAS ARE NOT?

 - A Replacement For Market Segmentation.
 Think of market segmentation as a BROAD view.
 It is a way to divide customers into groups that can be targeted by demographics (i.e. age, race, religion, gender, ethnicity, income), psychographics (i.e. social class, personality characteristics), behavioral patterns (i.e. spending, usage) and geography (i.e. customer locations).
-Personas are formed by leveraging segmentation information, and they not based on a “one size fits all” mindset.
+Personas are formed by leveraging segmentation information, and are not based on a “one size fits all” mindset.

 - Buyer Journeys.
 Personas define WHO you are designing products, services, market messaging for.
-It is not about mapping out desired customer experiences across the different channels and touchpoints.
+It is not about mapping out desired customer experiences across all channels and touchpoints.
 (Read more about what and why journey maps matter here, and how to do it effectively with a free template to get started here.)

 - Based on a single observation.
 Understanding a particular customer experience (what went wrong or well) can be useful to inform business decisions, however, it cannot be generalized for an entire group of buyers.

 - Documented one time.
 Customer needs and interactions with brands are changing as well as their expectations as technology advances.
 Persona development is an evolution that needs to be reviewed, updated (small tweaks, not necessarily a complete redo) and communicated throughout organizations periodically.

 - Based on assumptions.
 Research is an important part of making personas “real.”
 Interviewing and surveying customers are effective methods of learning what drives your target audience and appeals to them.
 There are more ways to gain customer insights, which I will share in upcoming articles.